awsdocs/amazon-redshift-developer-guide/doc_source/r_SVV_INTERLEAVED_COLUMNS.md

 # SVV\_INTERLEAVED\_COLUMNS<a name="r_SVV_INTERLEAVED_COLUMNS"></a>

 Use the SVV\_INTERLEAVED\_COLUMNS view to help determine whether a table that uses interleaved sort keys should be reindexed using [VACUUM REINDEX](r_VACUUM_command.md#vacuum-reindex)\.
-For more information about how to determine how often to run VACUUM and when to run a VACUUM REINDEX, see [Managing Vacuum Times](vacuum-managing-vacuum-times.md)\.
+For more information about how to determine how often to run VACUUM and when to run a VACUUM REINDEX, see [Managing vacuum times](vacuum-managing-vacuum-times.md)\.

 SVV\_INTERLEAVED\_COLUMNS is visible only to superusers\.
-For more information, see [Visibility of Data in System Tables and Views](c_visibility-of-data.md)\.
+For more information, see [Visibility of data in system tables and views](c_visibility-of-data.md)\.

 ## Table Columns<a name="SVV_INTERLEAVED_COLUMNS-table-columns"></a>